Rig Features

 Snap IK-FK

 Switch and snap the kinematic mode.
-If currently set to IK, will set to FK, and vice versa.
+If currently set to IK, will switch to FK, and vice versa.

 Note

-Access the manual, advanced snap features by clicking the Gears icon button:
+Access the manual, advanced snap features by clicking the Gears icon button next to “Snap IK-FK”

-Snap the FK chain onto the IK chain for a specified frame range, and bake it to keyframes.
+- Bake FK > IKSnap the IK chain onto the FK chain for a specified frame range, and bake it to keyframes.
 Useful when converting an FK animation to IK.

-Snap the IK chain onto the FK chain for a specified frame range, and bake it to keyframes.
+- Bake IK > FKSnap the FK chain onto the IK chain for a specified frame range, and bake it to keyframes.
 Useful when converting an IK animation to FK.

 The upperarm will inherit the rotation of the torso (default locked behavior) or the master c_traj rotation when it’s unlocked.